Stockton, Warwickshire: Transport

 Stockton Is located just off the A426 road, turning off it at the junction with the unclassified road that runs through the village takes you almost immediately into the village.
 It is the only road that runs through the village and thus there are only two ways in and out.
-There is a footpath from the park at the side of the village to the nearby town of Southam, the village is also served by the 63 or 64 bus that goes either to Leamington Spa or Rugby.
+There is a footpath from the park at the side of the village to the nearby town of Southam, the village is also served by the 63 bus that goes either to Leamington Spa or Rugby.
 Stockton was served by the former Weedon to Leamington railway line which crosses the northern edge of the parish.
 The station, which was a short walk from the village, was called Napton and Stockton and also served Napton-on-the-Hill about two miles away.
 The line closed to passengers in 1958 and to all traffic a few years later.

 Amenities

-The village has a pub (The Crown Inn), with another two close by on the canal (The Boat Inn & The Blue Lias), a Working Men's Club (The Nelson Club) and a Football and Cricket Club, a Village Shop with a Post Office attached, a Village Hall, a Chinese takeaway, and a Primary school.
+The village has a pub (The Crown Inn), with another two close by on the canal (The Boat Inn & The Blue Lias), a Working Men's Club (The Nelson Club) and a Football and Cricket Club, a Village Shop with a Post Office attached, a Village Hall, a Chinese takeaway, a cafe, and a Primary school.
 Stockton hosts an annual beer festival on the late Spring bank holiday (established 2013) and in 2016 it was held over 4 venues, The Crown, Football Club, Nelson Club and Boat Inn with its own campsite located at the Football Club.